- Executive Director

 Having lived in Portland since finishing up her Master’s Degree at Portland State, Stephanie regularly rides and races her bike (though not with great speed), enjoys picking berries (especially during bike rides) and cooking and eating (especially after bike rides).

 A graduate of Whitworth University in 1997, Nathan started a sea kayaking company in British Columbia Canada in late 1999, using his passion for the outdoors and love of nature to create an experience for individuals outside of the daily bricks and mortar grind.
 Over the next 6 years he developed his business acumen, development and interpersonal skills creating a strong small business grossing 120k annually.
 In the fall of 2005 he sold his company and the following spring took a management position with Recreation Equipment Inc. at the Seattle Flagship store where he managed both the retail and operation divisions of the store.
 In 2009 Nathan looked to take his passion for people and the outdoors in another direction.
 Since 2010, he has been working as a counselor and outdoor guide for Santiam Crossing and its parent company Catherine Freer.
 Mentoring youth, providing positive experiences and creating a space for positive change and growth has been the driving force for Nathan’s motivation.
-He is currently working at P:ear, filling a pivotal role as our Transition Housing Coordinator.

 - Recreation and Wilderness Coordinator

 - Art Program Coordinator